lmnr-ai/lmnr-python/README.md

 You can send events in two ways:
 - `.event(name, value)` – for a pre-defined event with one of possible values.
-- `.evaluate_event(name, data)` – for an event that our agent checks for and assigns a value from possible values.
+- `.evaluate_event(name, evaluator, data)` – for an event that is evaluated by evaluator pipeline based on the data.

-There are 3 types of events:
-- Number - Numeric value.
-- String - Arbitrary string.
-- Boolean - Convenient to classify if something has took place or not.

-Important notes:
-- If event name does not match anything pre-defined in the UI, the event won't be saved.
+Read our [docs](https://docs.lmnr.ai) to learn more about event types, how they are created and evaluated, etc.

 ## Instrumentation